-For the purposes of complying with the requirements of Article 29(2) of Directive (EU) 2018/2001, KZR INiG verifies that the harvesting of agricultural waste and residues does not have a negative impact on the soil quality and the soil carbon stock.
+For the purposes of complying with the requirements of Article 29(2) of Directive (EU) 2018/2001 as amended by Directive (EU) 2023/2413, KZR INiG verifies that the harvesting of agricultural waste and residues does not have a negative impact on the soil quality and the soil carbon stock.
 Such verification ensures that a relevant set of essential soil management or monitoring practices is applied on the land to promote soil carbon sequestration and soil quality.

-In order to demonstrate compliance with Article 29.2 of the RED II, following tools may be used.
+In order to demonstrate compliance with Article 29.2 of the RED III, following tools may be used.